Romero-Rb/Romeros-SQL-Projects/README.md

 ## I am Romero!
 Currently I am an aspiring data analyst
-I am in the process of learning: SQL, Python and Tableau and strive to further my understanding in data science Any feedback would be greatly appreciated!
+I am in the process of learning: SQL, Python and Tableau and strive to further my understanding in data science any feedback would be greatly appreciated!